interledger/receipt-verifier/README.md

 #### REDIS_URI
 * Type: String
 * Description: The URI at which to connect to Redis.
-Use `mock` for [in-memory Redis](https://www.npmjs.com/package/ioredis-mock) (NOT RECOMMENDED for production)
 * Default: redis://127.0.0.1:6379/

 #### SPSP_ENDPOINTS_URL